Welcome

 Our attention is multifaceted.
 When we are studying, involved in a sport, practicing a musical instrument or painting a scene, our mind is focused and our body is engaged with the activity.
 We are “in sync”- in body, mind and spirit.
 Typically, we spend 50% of our mental activity ruminating on the past and predicting the future.
 This is how our brain is wired- how our brain evolved over millennia- keeping us safe using our senses and past experiences to anticipate danger and improving our chances of survival.
 21st Century minds must deal with a fast-paced, technologically driven environment where our attention is pulled from being present in the moment by our cell phones, emails, meetings, newscasts and ads.
 Mindfulness settles our minds and focuses our attention.
 Mindfulness serves us well in today’s world.

 Olympic Peninsula Mindfulness offers classes and activities to assist you in exploring, creating and maintaining mindful awareness and meditation in everyday life.
-Explore the Forest Bathing and Mindfulness-Based Stress Reduction classes.
+Explore the Forest therapy and Mindfulness-Based Stress Reduction classes.

 Poet Mary Oliver describes mindfulness in